Three Nations Crossing

-The Three Nations Crossing is a border crossing on the Canada–US border, connecting the city of Cornwall, Ontario in Canada to Rooseveltown, New York, a neighborhood within the Town of Massena, in the United States.
+The Three Nations Crossing is a border crossing on the Canada–US border, connecting the city of Cornwall, Ontario in Canada to Massena, New York, in the United States.
 The crossing is associated with the Seaway International Bridge, which crosses the two channels on each side of Cornwall Island, which is located on the St. Lawrence River.
 The bridge is 4.7 km in length.
+It is the easternmost border crossing in Ontario.

 History

 Canada established Cornwall as a port of entry in 1800.
 Regular ferry service existed between Cornwall and Massena since the late 1800s.

 In 1900, the rail bridge of New York and Ottawa Railway was built at Cornwall, the only crossing on the St. Lawrence River between Niagara River and Montreal at this point.